Globus Medical (NYSE:GMED) Updates FY 2022 Earnings Guidance

-Globus Medical (NYSE:GMED – Get Rating) updated its FY 2022 earnings guidance on Tuesday.
+Globus Medical (NYSE:GMED – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
 The company provided earnings per share guidance of $2.10-$2.10 for the period, compared to the consensus earnings per share estimate of $2.10.
 The company issued revenue guidance of $1.02 billion-$1.02 billion, compared to the consensus revenue estimate of $1.03 billion.

-A number of equities research analysts have recently issued reports on the stock.
-StockNews.com assumed coverage on shares of Globus Medical in a report on Thursday, March 31st.
-They set a hold rating on the stock.
-Canaccord Genuity Group cut their price target on shares of Globus Medical from $80.00 to $75.00 in a report on Wednesday, May 11th.
-Needham & Company LLC cut their price target on shares of Globus Medical from $92.00 to $76.00 and set a buy rating on the stock in a report on Friday, February 18th.
-Zacks Investment Research downgraded shares of Globus Medical from a buy rating to a hold rating and set a $70.00 price objective on the stock. in a research report on Tuesday, February 22nd.
-Finally, Credit Suisse Group lowered their price objective on shares of Globus Medical from $95.00 to $91.00 and set an outperform rating on the stock in a research report on Friday, February 18th.
-Three analysts have rated the stock with a hold rating and ten have assigned a buy rating to the company’s stock.
-Based on data from MarketBeat, the company presently has an average rating of Buy and a consensus price target of $83.31.
+Globus Medical (NYSE:GMED – Get Rating) last posted its quarterly earnings results on Tuesday, May 10th.
+The medical device company reported $0.42 EPS for the quarter, missing the consensus estimate of $0.47 by ($0.05).
+The business had revenue of $230.55 million during the quarter, compared to analyst estimates of $232.88 million.
+Globus Medical had a return on equity of 11.95% and a net margin of 14.77%.
+The business’s revenue was up 1.4% on a year-over-year basis.
+During the same quarter last year, the firm earned $0.49 EPS.
+As a group, research analysts expect that Globus Medical will post 2.1 earnings per share for the current fiscal year.

-In other Globus Medical news, Director David D. Davidar sold 31,500 shares of the company’s stock in a transaction dated Tuesday, April 19th.
-The shares were sold at an average price of $78.03, for a total transaction of $2,457,945.00.
-Following the completion of the sale, the director now directly owns 601,275 shares in the company, valued at $46,917,488.25.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Also, Director James R. Tobin sold 10,000 shares of the company’s stock in a transaction dated Thursday, March 10th.
-The shares were sold at an average price of $70.04, for a total transaction of $700,400.00.
+In other news, SVP Kelly Huller sold 2,500 shares of the company’s stock in a transaction dated Friday, April 8th.
+The shares were sold at an average price of $75.58, for a total value of $188,950.00.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, Director James R. Tobin sold 4,484 shares of the company’s stock in a transaction dated Tuesday, March 8th.
+The shares were sold at an average price of $72.00, for a total transaction of $322,848.00.
 The disclosure for this sale can be found here.
-Insiders have sold 48,484 shares of company stock worth $3,670,143 over the last three months.
-Company insiders own 16.50% of the company’s stock.
+Insiders sold 48,484 shares of company stock valued at $3,670,143 in the last 90 days.
+24.75% of the stock is currently owned by insiders.

-A number of hedge funds have recently added to or reduced their stakes in GMED.
-Covestor Ltd boosted its holdings in Globus Medical by 86.5% during the first quarter.
-Covestor Ltd now owns 785 shares of the medical device company’s stock valued at $58,000 after acquiring an additional 364 shares during the period.
-Pearl River Capital LLC bought a new stake in shares of Globus Medical in the first quarter valued at about $205,000.
-NewEdge Advisors LLC bought a new stake in shares of Globus Medical in the fourth quarter valued at about $229,000.
-XTX Topco Ltd bought a new stake in shares of Globus Medical in the first quarter valued at about $293,000.
-Finally, MML Investors Services LLC lifted its stake in shares of Globus Medical by 9.8% in the fourth quarter.
-MML Investors Services LLC now owns 4,456 shares of the medical device company’s stock valued at $322,000 after buying an additional 399 shares during the period.
-Institutional investors own 67.19% of the company’s stock.
+A number of hedge funds and other institutional investors have recently bought and sold shares of the stock.
+Covestor Ltd increased its holdings in Globus Medical by 86.5% in the first quarter.
+Covestor Ltd now owns 785 shares of the medical device company’s stock valued at $58,000 after buying an additional 364 shares in the last quarter.
+Pearl River Capital LLC purchased a new position in Globus Medical in the first quarter valued at about $205,000.
+NewEdge Advisors LLC purchased a new position in Globus Medical in the fourth quarter valued at about $229,000.
+XTX Topco Ltd purchased a new position in Globus Medical in the first quarter valued at about $293,000.
+Finally, MML Investors Services LLC increased its holdings in Globus Medical by 9.8% in the fourth quarter.
+MML Investors Services LLC now owns 4,456 shares of the medical device company’s stock valued at $322,000 after buying an additional 399 shares in the last quarter.
+67.19% of the stock is owned by hedge funds and other institutional investors.

 About Globus Medical (Get Rating)